 Mette Lykke is the CEO of the fast-growing social impact startup Too Good To Go, working with around 30K supermarkets, restaurants, bakeries, hotels that have surplus food and leading a team of 400+ talented Waste Warriors.
 Previously she was co-founder and CEO of Endomondo, a successful social fitness community based on free real-time GPS tracking of running.

 Moojan Asghari is a co-founder of Women in AI, a community of 3500 women across 100 countries, including 28 ambassadors organising initiatives on the ground.
-Their activities include an educational program for young girls, WAI2GO, events like WAITALK, and a founders award to recognise female founders in AI.
+Their activities include an educational programme for young girls, WAI2GO, events like WAITALK, and a founders award to recognise female founders in AI.

 Ophelia Brown founded Blossom Capital in 2017, having previously been at Index Ventures and LocalGlobe leading investments into startups like Typeform and Cuvva.
 Blossom is now leading the Series As of the ‘courageous’, linking EU and US players, and Ophelia is driving the ship.